 - Ensure you have completed the necessary preparations, described in Create subjects and Create props.

-- At the top of the Processing panel, in the General section, make sure the Processing Output level is set to Solve (this is its default setting) and Occlusion Fixing is selected.
+- At the top of the Processing panel, in the General section, make sure that the Processing Output level is set to Retargeting (the default) or Solve, depending on your requirements, and that Occlusion Fixing is selected.

-- In the Tools panel on the right of the Shogun Live window, ensure the Capture tab is selected.
+- On the right of the Shogun Live window, ensure the Capture tab is selected.

 - In the Take Info section, click the folder icon to the right of the Capture Folder field and select the Session folder that you created as described in Create a folder hierarchy to store takes.
 Anything you capture from now on will be saved inside the database you created.

 - In the Capture Name field, enter a suitable name that will enable you to identify the take.

 - If you will be capturing multiple takes, to append a number at the end of the capture name for each take in the sequence, ensure Auto-increment capture name is selected.